Amanss21229/Quizcreatebot/README.md

-# AUTO QUIZ CREATE BOT 🎓
+# NEET Quizzing Bot 🎓

 A Telegram bot that generates NEET-relevant medical entrance exam questions from NCERT Class 11th and 12th textbooks using Google's Gemini AI.